manav-aggarwal4/CS50-Finance/README.md

 ## Overview

-The CS50 Finance Project is a web application developed as part of Harvard University's CS50 course, designed to simulate a stock trading platform.
+CS50 Finance is a web application designed to simulate a stock trading platform.
 It enables users to:

 - **Create and manage accounts:** Users can register with unique usernames and secure passwords, with validations to prevent duplicates.
 - **View real-time stock prices:** The application integrates with external APIs to fetch and display current stock data.